limistah/so-fanatic-badger/README.md

     - cron: '15 */2 * * *'  # At every 15 minutes past the 8th hour
 ```
 Then wait for the next 100 days to get your badge.

+[Check this commit](https://github.com/limistah/so_login_crawler/blob/2f65a84a89321aefcc118de071755aeac7086c75/.github/workflows/cron.yml) for a complete reference

+## Bug Report
+Please file an issue.

+## Contribution
+Just open a PR.